 Trakai Castle and JalMahal, Jaipur

-The Trakai castle has been built on water and is surrounded by 5 lakes.
+The Trakai Castle has been built on water and is surrounded by 5 lakes.

 Similarly, Trakai Castle in Eastern Europe, the Jal Mahal in Jaipur has also been built on water.
-It is possibly the most peaceful sight of a low rise symmetrical palace floating in the centre of Sagar Lake.
+It is possibly the most peaceful sight of a low rise symmetrical palace floating in the center of Sagar Lake.

 Big Ben, London and the Rajabai Tower, Mumbai